The Salmon Habitat Support Fund has supported 120 freshwater habitat restoration projects in Oregon thus far.

 Portland General Electric (PGE) customers are an important piece of the solution.

 The Salmon Habitat Support Fund is provided by PGE customers.
 If you’re a customer, you have the option to donate an additional $2.50 a month when purchasing power from renewable sources such as wind.
 Administered by the Conservancy, your donation directly supports salmon habitat protection and restoration projects across Oregon.
 A few facts:

-- Since 2004, the Salmon Habitat Support Fund has supported 95 restoration projects, benefiting over 200 miles of Oregon rivers and streams.
+- Since 2004, the Salmon Habitat Support Fund has supported120 restoration projects with 43 partners, benefiting over 300 miles of Oregon rivers and streams.